Juilliard School: Early years: 1905–1946

-Expansion and growth: 1946-1990
+Expansion and growth: 1946–1990

 Juilliard's third president, William Schuman, an American composer and the first Pulitzer Prize for Music winner, led the school from 1945 to 1961 and brought about several significant changes to raise the school's academic standards.
-In 1946, Schuman completely consolidated the Institute of Musical Art and the Juilliard Graduate School to form a single institution and created the Juilliard String Quartet as a resident ensemble that quickly gained international acclaim.
+In 1946, Schuman completely consolidated the Institute of Musical Art and the Juilliard Graduate School to form a single institution and created the Juilliard String Quartet as the school's main quartet-in-residence.
 During his tenure, Schuman cut down enrollment by more than half, eliminated the Juilliard Summer School and Music Education Program, and opened Juilliard's admission to non-Americans.

-Schuman discontinued the Theory Department and initiated a new curriculum called the Literature and Materials of Music (L&M), which began in 1947-1948, and was based on the assumption that musical theory education "should transfer theoretical knowledge into practical performance."
-Designed for composers to teach, the more practical-orientated curriculum would provide an overview of the "literature of music."
+Schuman discontinued the Theory Department and initiated a new curriculum called the Literature and Materials of Music (L&M), which began in 1947–1948, and was based on the assumption that musical theory education "should transfer theoretical knowledge into practical performance."
+Designed for composers to teach, the more practical-orientated curriculum would provide an overview of the "literature of music".
 L&M was a reaction against more formal theory and ear training, and as a result did not have a formal structure and allowed for more flexibility.